Gartner Report: Which Java Runtime is for you? | DOWNLOAD NOW

 Azul Platform Prime eliminates “stop-the-world” garbage collection pauses that limit the scalability of other JVMs so that each Azul Zulu Prime JVM instance can scale to 8 TB of heap memory.
 Azul Platform Prime also utilizes highly optimized just-in-time (JIT) compilers and uses tiered compilation by default.
 Traditional Java warm-up issues are solved by Azul Platform Prime’s ReadyNow! technology that allows applications to start up fast and stay fast, allowing operations teams to save and reuse accumulated compiler optimizations between runs and avoiding de-optimization stalls that can slow down processing when workloads or conditions change.
 Every Azul Platform Prime subscription also includes support for Flight Recorder and Zulu Mission Control — powerful open source profiling and performance monitoring and management software that includes ultra-low-overhead production-friendly performance data logging via built-in Flight Recorder technology.

 While Azul Platform Prime is designed for use on servers, the minimum configuration is a Linux-based x86-64 processor.
-Zing will run with 1 GB of memory and 2 cores.
+Prime will run with 1 GB of memory and 2 cores.
 MacOS an Windows are not supported at this time.

-You can order Azul Platform Prime from an Azul representative, reseller partner, or by using a credit card.
+For access to stable builds in production, you can order Azul Platform Prime from an Azul representative, reseller partner, or by using a credit card.
 Contact us via email, phone (+1 650.230.6500), or web form.

 Azul Platform Prime uses Azul’s innovative ReadyNow! technology to solve warm-up issues.
 Designed for low latency systems, ReadyNow! allows Java applications to achieve optimum performance and consistency at startup and minimizes disruptive de-optimizations that can occur when load conditions change.